 Starting a new business or company is not easy and there might be mishaps, missteps, and mistakes.
-No matter how experienced you are in the industry, at some points, you are bound to run into several issues and problems.
+No matter how experienced you are in the industry, at some point, you are bound to run into several issues and problems.
 There are a lot of things to care about, but pressure and workload can cause you to make expensive mistakes and poor decisions that can set you back.

 We have met with several successful business owners, growth strategists, and legal advisors to inquire about the biggest mistakes small business owners usually made.
 After that, we have compiled the following list of mistakes you can avoid when starting your business.